dita-cyber/SOC-L2-Interview-Prep/README.md

 To assess persistence, I would check for common persistence mechanisms such as registry modifications, scheduled tasks, startup folder entries, and new services that may have been created.

-Goals of Persistence<br/>
+**Goals of Persistence**<br/>
-1. Regain Access: Ensuring the ability to reconnect to the compromised system.<br/>
+• Regain Access: Ensuring the ability to reconnect to the compromised system.<br/>
-2. Avoid Detection: Implementing methods that are stealthy to avoid being caught by security systems or analysts.<br/>
+• Avoid Detection: Implementing methods that are stealthy to avoid being caught by security systems or analysts.<br/>
-3. Preserve Privileges: Maintaining or escalating privileges to perform necessary actions.<br/>
+• Preserve Privileges: Maintaining or escalating privileges to perform necessary actions.<br/>
-4. Flexibility to Reestablish Access: Using different methods to re-enter the system if one is blocked or removed.<br/>
+• Flexibility to Reestablish Access: Using different methods to re-enter the system if one is blocked or removed.<br/>

-Techniques for Achieving Persistence
+**Techniques for Achieving Persistence**
-1. Create New Accounts: net user /add to create new user accounts with administrator privileges to ensure continued access.<br/>
+• Create New Accounts: net user /add to create new user accounts with administrator privileges to ensure continued access.<br/>
-3. ASEPs (Auto-Start Extensibility Points): Modifying points in the system where programs are configured to start automatically, such as startup folders, registry run keys, or services.<br/>
+• ASEPs (Auto-Start Extensibility Points): Modifying points in the system where programs are configured to start automatically, such as startup folders, registry run keys, or services.<br/>
-4. Registry Run Keys: Adding or modifying registry keys that cause programs to execute upon system startup:
+•	Registry Run Keys: Adding or modifying registry keys that cause programs to execute upon system startup:
 ```
 HKLM\Software\Microsoft\Windows\CurrentVersion\Run
 ```
-5. Netcat Listeners / Reverse TCP Shells:	Deploying tools like Netcat to listen for incoming connections or establishing reverse shells that call back to the attacker's server.<br/>
+•	Netcat Listeners / Reverse TCP Shells:	Deploying tools like Netcat to listen for incoming connections or establishing reverse shells that call back to the attacker's server.<br/>
-6. Scheduled Tasks / WMI (Windows Management Instrumentation): Creating scheduled tasks to execute malicious scripts or programs periodically or upon certain events.
+• Scheduled Tasks / WMI (Windows Management Instrumentation): Creating scheduled tasks to execute malicious scripts or programs periodically or upon certain events.
 WMI can be used for more complex event-driven persistence mechanisms.<br/>
-7. Active Directory Exploits (e.g., Golden Ticket): Utilizing Kerberos exploits, such as the Golden Ticket, to create forged authentication tokens that provide long-term access to AD environments.<br/>
+• Active Directory Exploits (e.g., Golden Ticket): Utilizing Kerberos exploits, such as the Golden Ticket, to create forged authentication tokens that provide long-term access to AD environments.<br/>
-8. Web Shells: Compromising a web server and inserting a web shell to provide remote access via HTTP/S, allowing the attacker to execute commands on the server.<br/>
+•	Web Shells: Compromising a web server and inserting a web shell to provide remote access via HTTP/S, allowing the attacker to execute commands on the server.<br/>

-Event IDs for Monitoring Persistence (Windows)
+**Event IDs for Monitoring Persistence (Windows)**
 | **Event ID** | **Event Name**                                               | **Use Case**                                                                 |
 |--------------|--------------------------------------------------------------|---------------------------------------------------------------------------------------------|
 | 4624         | Logon                                                        | Successful logon events.
 Unusual logons might indicate the use of new or unexpected accounts. |